 - Bioengineering (BIG)

-Coursework and Plants3D activities include:
+Plants3D coursework and activities include:

-- Data Science training (i.e., bioinformatics, modeling) through coursework requirements/options of graduate program, IIGB workshops, and participation of data science research faculty (throughout).
+- Data Science training (i.e., bioinformatics, modeling) through coursework requirements/options of the graduate program, IIGB workshops, and participation of data science research faculty (throughout).

 - Science Communication training and practice integrated into the Product Design & Entrepreneur Course and workshops for communication to specialized and lay audiences (throughout).